horizontalsystems/blockchain-crypto-guides/guides/fundamentals/en/4-safe-storage-basics.md

 For instance, a non-custodial mobile wallet app may potentially be more private than a hardware wallet.
 Or may have essential features not available in the hardware wallet.

-> The privacy aspect has many sides and generally should be taken into account as well.
-For instance, a hardware wallet may offer a superior security but unintentionally expose customers' personal data.
-A [recent breach](https://decrypt.co/37063/bitcoin-wallet-ledgers-database-hacked-for-1-million-emails) of company selling Ledger hardware wallets is a good example of that.
+The privacy aspect has many sides and generally should be taken into account as well.

+>**A hardware wallet may offer a superior security but unintentionally expose customers' personal data.
+A [recent breach](https://decrypt.co/37063/bitcoin-wallet-ledgers-database-hacked-for-1-million-emails) of company selling Ledger hardware wallets is a good example of that.**

 Keep in mind, you don't need a cartel level security if you're just starting out.
 The out of the box security on most well-known non-custodial wallet apps is already pretty good.